fvaleri/strimzi-debugging/sessions/002/README.md

-## Monitoring Kafka metrics
+## Monitoring Kafka Metrics

-First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.
+Begin by using [session 001](/sessions/001) to deploy a Kafka cluster on Kubernetes.

 > [!IMPORTANT]
-> The NGINX ingress controller needs to be configured with SSL passthrough enabled.
+> The NGINX ingress controller must be configured with SSL passthrough enabled.

-When the cluster is ready, install Prometheus, Grafana and Strimzi dashboards.
+Once the cluster is ready, install Prometheus, Grafana, and the Strimzi dashboards.

 ```sh
 $ for f in sessions/002/install/*.yaml; do